-MIS P625 Managing e-Commerce Strategy and Operations
+Managing eCommerce Strategy and Operations

-The global information superhighway offers the potential to overcome the effects that geographic, temporal, and scale barriers have traditionally imposed on business.
+The Internet offers the potential to overcome the effects that geographic, temporal, and scale barriers have traditionally imposed on business.
 The elimination of these barriers promises significant consequences for business strategy and operations, particularly for firms located in regions peripheral to their main markets.
-This is a case based course designed to explore how organisations can harness e-Commerce technologies to create new business opportunities and new ways to run existing businesses.
-Drawing upon both historical and futurist perspectives, we will examine both the evolutionary and revolutionary aspects of e-Commerce to draw insights about how to develop and implement e-Commerce strategies.
+This is a case based course designed to explore how organisations can harness eCommerce technologies to create new business opportunities and new ways to run existing businesses.
+Drawing upon both historical and futurist perspectives, we will examine both the evolutionary and revolutionary aspects of eCommerce to draw insights about how to develop and implement eCommerce strategies.

-MIS P638 Management Information Systems Project
+Management Information Systems Project